JulianTanja/TeslaStockPriceApp/README.md

 streamlit run main1.py

 Your browser should automatically show you the web application.
-If nothing happens, usually Streamlit will display a link similar to the command below
+If nothing happens, usually Streamlit will display a link similar to the command below:

  You can now view your Streamlit app in your browser.